kirubelm1/CodeX/README.md

   <img src="assets/New Logo.png" alt="Code Snippet Organizer" width="400">
 </p>
 Easily save, organize, and find your favorite code snippets in one place — never lose track of your useful code again.
+⭐Star the project to help on the future development

 Contributions are welcome!